Your Household Hailstorm Preparedness Plan

 The City of Calgary’s RRRP incentive is a step in the right direction.
 We encourage households across the rest of Alberta, BC, Saskatchewan, Manitoba, and Ontario to inquire with their respective municipalities to find out if such programs exist.
 It doesn’t have to directly apply to hailstorms, as rebates, credits, and tax incentives for any residential upgrade may better protect one’s home from hail in addition to several other natural threats.
 Just as weather events are often interconnected (i.e. thunderstorms leading to wildfires) so too are the preventative measures.
 Your municipality and province are there to help, and so are we.
 Keep reading.

 III.
 Top Up Your Insurance Coverage

 There’s only so much you can do to protect your property from extreme hailstorms.
-Upgrading roofing and other home exterior installations, parking vehicles in a covered area, and securing/storing outdoor valuables is a great place to start, but Mother Nature may have other ideas.
+With the help of a Milwaukee Roofing Contractor, you could upgrade the roofing and other home exterior installations.
+Parking vehicles in a covered area, and securing/storing outdoor valuables is a great place to start, but Mother Nature may have other ideas.
 To truly protect your assets, you must ensure that you have the most comprehensive insurance coverage possible.
 Where do you start?
 By contacting Park Insurance for an assessment.
 Our brokers can audit your existing policy to look for holes that hail can come ripping through.
 An independent broker can provide you with access to endorsements (riders) and inform you about your insurance options.
 These addendums can help mitigate the financial risk that comes from summer weather in Canada.
 Contact us today to schedule your consultation.